Nic-Amir/simo-app/README.md

 In broader context, Utils files can be imported inside Helper files.
 ## What is a config?
 Config is file where we are going to add our enums, objects and other hard-coded variables.
-Do we agree on these things or if there is any other thing which I missed, feel free to comment in the thread.
-The main purpose of this thread is to be on the same page so we can restrict to only one plan instead of following different approaches.

 # Component Structuring Guidelines